-- C11.1a Gross premiums written is the amount of gross premiums written during the relevant year and the 'Total' on lline 25 should correspond to the balance reported in Unconsolidated and Consolidated Form 2SFS, line 1(c) for the same relevant year; and - C11.1b Net premiums written is gross premiums written in instruction (a) less reinsurance premiums ceded during the relevant year, and the 'Total' on lline 25 should correspond to the balance reported in Unconsolidated and Consolidated Form 2SFS, lline 3 for the same relevant year.
+C11.1a Gross premiums written is the amount of gross premiums written during the relevant year and the 'Total' on Line 25 should correspond to the balance reported in Form 2SFS (Consolidated), line 1(c) for the same relevant year; and

+C11.1b Net premiums written is gross premiums written in instruction (a) less reinsurance premiums ceded during the relevant year.
+The 'Total' on line 25 should correspond to the balance reported in Form 2SFS (Consolidated), line 3 for the same relevant year.

-Reporting premiums as unrelated or related
+Reporting Premiums as Unrelated or Related

 - C11.i.
-When reporting the gross premiums as 'unrelated' or 'related', the Authority advises the following: - a) Schedule of General Business Premiums Unconsolidated the insurer should look at the nature of the contract and not 'look though' the underlying risk.
+When reporting the gross premiums as 'unrelated or 'related', the Authority advises the following: - a) Schedule of General Business Premiums Unconsolidated the insurer should look at the nature of the contract and not 'look though' the underlying risk.
 If the insurer writes to an affiliate; then the insurer should include this as related business, if the business is not connected to any affiliate within the insurance group, then this shall be reported as unrelated. - b) Schedule of General Business Premiums Consolidated the insurer should 'look through' to the underlying policyholder and determine the appropriate categorisation based on its relationship with the underlying policyholder.
-If the insurer writes to an affiliate (or any affiliate within the insurance group), then the insurer shall look through the underlying risk and if it is to third party, then this shall be included as unrelated business.
+If the insurer writes to an affiliate (or any affiliate within the insurance group), then the insurer shall look through the underlying risk and if it is to 3rd party, then this shall be included as unrelated business.
 Otherwise this is included as related risk.